Environment

 Certified Environmental Management

-As part of its HSE management, Linde MH aims to minimize its negative environmental impact.
+As part of its HSE management, Linde MH strives to minimize the impacts it has on the environment.
 In particular, the company aims to use resources responsibly and consistently reduce its local environmental impact.
 To do this, Linde MH pursues an indicator-based approach, focusing on energy and greenhouse gas emissions, water, and waste.

-Under the company’s integrated HSE management system – which covers health and safety in the workplace, the environment and energy – the Executive Board and all managers are required wherever possible to ensure processes and production operations are environmentally friendly and energy efficient, to avoid waste wherever possible, to use natural resources such as water, soil, and raw materials sparingly and responsibly, to avoid or reduce emissions released into the air, water, and ground, and to actively support the reduction of greenhouse gas emissions generated by business activities.
+The company’s integrated management guideline “Quality – Health and Safety at Work—Environment—Energy” requires the management and all executives to ensure processes and production operations are environmentally friendly and energy efficient.
+Waste is also to be avoided wherever possible, and natural resources such as water, soil, and raw materials used in a sparing and responsible way.
+In addition, the guideline requires and promotes efforts to avoid or decrease the release of emissions into the air, water, and soil as well as active steps aimed at reducing greenhouse gas emissions generated by business activities.

-Linde MH sites are committed to implementing the Group-wide KION HSE standard.
-In addition, some Linde MH sites are developing specific strategies to take local conditions into account.
+Some Linde MH sites are developing specific strategies to take local conditions into account, in addition to KION’s Group-wide HSE standard.
 To support these efforts, an HSE officer has been appointed for each national subsidiary.

 Sites certified in accordance with ISO 14001: